thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/mail-settings.md

         title: 'Sign in to the Azure portal and select Azure Active Directory;'
     1:
         image: /images/user-guide/ui/mail/microsoft-azure-with-oauth2-2-pe.png
-        title: 'Under "Manage", select "App registrations" then click "New registration";'
+        title: 'Under "Manage" select "App registrations" then click "New registration";'
     2:
         image: /images/user-guide/ui/mail/microsoft-azure-with-oauth2-3-pe.png
         title: 'Input a name for your application and enter the previously copied "Redirect URI template".
 Click "Register";'